audreymgu/minimis-rpminiv2/README.md

 # Minimis: Retroid Pocket Mini V2 Edition

 A tweaked version of Charles Waldner's Minimis theme for Pegasus, optimized for display on the Retroid Pocket Mini V2 (and potentially other devices).
+Includes tweaks to UI scaling and sensible default screens for the Mini V2's smaller screen.

 ## Screenshots